Tokyo warned of power crunch as Japan endures heat wave

 Ogawa, however, said people should use air conditioning appropriately and take precautions against heat stroke.

+Heat stroke is a big concern since many older Japanese tend to avoid using air-conditioning, partly out of habit and partly to avoid running up big electricity bills.
+Older Japanese homes also tend to lack insulation and are stifling hot in the summer and very cold in the winter.

-TEPCO is expecting contributions from the Tohoku Electric Power Co., which serves Japan's northern prefectures, to help ease the crunch.
+TEPCO said it was expecting contributions from the Tohoku Electric Power Co., which serves Japan's northern prefectures, to help ease the crunch.

 More than 250 people were taken to hospitals in Tokyo over the weekend for treatment of heat stroke, according to the Mainichi newspaper.

-Power supply is relatively tight after Japan idled most of its nuclear reactors after 2011 meltdowns in Fukushima.
+The power supply is relatively tight after Japan idled most of its nuclear reactors after 2011 meltdowns in Fukushima.
+Japan.
 It also has been closing down old coal plants to meet promises for reducing carbon emissions.

+Prime Minister Fumio Kishida's government has been pushing to restart more nuclear reactors that have passed upgraded safety standards.

 Japan also faces a potential shortage of fossil fuel imports amid sanctions against Russia over its invasion of Ukraine.